Parable of the Talents

 The parable of the talents centers on a wealthy man embarking on a trip far from home.
 Before he leaves he entrusts each of his three servants with a sum of money (see Matthew 25:27) wisely based on their abilities and skills.
 The men are charged with increasing what they have been given while he is gone.

 Talents, weighing roughly 75 U.S. pounds (34.3 kilograms), were a common weight used for large quantities of gold or silver.
 One servant was given five, another two, and the third just one talent of silver to increase.
-We know they were given silver and not gold since the word "money" in Matthew 25:18 is derived from the Greek argurion (Strong's #G694), a neuter term which means silver coins.
+We know they were given silver and not gold since the word "money" in Matthew 25:18 is derived from the Greek argurion (Strong's Concordance #G694), a neuter term which means silver coins.

-In this parable the master returns home and conducts a performance review to assess what was or was not achieved while he was gone.
 Both the person who received five talents and the one who received two were able, through persistent hard work, to double what they were given (Matthew 25:16 - 17).
-Both men were praised the same and both received identical rewards which amounted to additional responsibilities (verses 21 - 22) overseeing far greater riches (Luke 16:11).
+Both men were praised the same and both received identical rewards of additional responsibilities (verses 21 - 22) overseeing far greater riches (Luke 16:11).

-The servant who received only one measure of silver, however, buried it in the ground.
-It may have been he hoped his master would not return so that he could feign the money was his (putting such a sum in a bank would identify it as belonging to his master, see Matthew 25:27).
+It may have been the servant hoped his master would not return so that he could feign the money was his (putting such a sum in a bank would identify it as belonging to his master, see Matthew 25:27).
 Although he did not lose the money indulging in sin (like the prodigal son), his lack of faith and unwillingness to carry out his master’s instructions earned him the assessment he was both wicked and lazy (verses 18, 24 - 27).

 Symbolism